themayursinha/blog/_posts/2021-07-13-Things-people-should-read-watch.md

 ---
 layout: post
-title: Things you should watch/read if you're a nerd (or geek) like me!!
+title: Things you should watch/read
 categories: [science]
 tags: [science]
 description: Things you should watch/read